 altogether.
 It's the syntax shown in all examples of this documentation outside of this

 directory.
 As of RSpec 3, we consider this to be the main, recommended syntax of rspec-

 mocks.
 The old monkey-patched syntax continues to work, but you will get a deprecation

 warning if you use it without explicitly opting-in to it:

 # If you're using rspec-core: RSpec.configure do |config| config.mock_with :rspec do |mocks| mocks.syntax = :should end end # Or, if you're using rspec-mocks in another context: RSpec::Mocks.configuration.syntax = :should

 We have no plans to ever kill the old syntax, but we may extract it into an external gem in

 If you have an old project that uses the old syntax and you want to update it to the current

 syntax, checkout transpec.

-Last published almost 7 years ago by Pritesh Jain.
+Last published over 7 years ago by Pritesh Jain.